jack828/jackburgess.dev/_blogs/tmux-statusline-in-c.md

 Can we make this even faster?
 We can certainly try!

-Now that we've optimised out `ifconfig` the core logic is clear.
+Now that we’ve optimised out `ifconfig` the core logic is clear.
 Check for a file, and output something based on that.

 We can easily re-write this in C: